 Holy Joys Podcast

-Moralistic Preaching; David & Goliath; Seeing God’s Glory in Christ
+Moralistic Preaching, David and Goliath, and Seeing God’s Glory in Christ

 In this episode of the Holy Joys Podcast, Johnathan Arnold and David Fry discuss moralistic preaching and related themes:

 - Moralism in the Pelagian controversy

 - Monergism vs. Synergism

 - God as the initiator of all good

 - Human cooperation with grace

 - Premodern exegesis and the fourfold method of interpretation

 - Examples such as David & Goliath and the Temptation of Jesus in the Wilderness

 - Transformation through seeing God's glory in Christ